jerm014/TheStuff/T2/SQL_-_Introduction-2128.md

 ---
 ### 0. List databases

-Write a script that lists all databases of your MySQL server.
+Write a script that lists all databases of your MySQL server.<!--plain-NL-->

 ```
 guillaume@ubuntu:~/$ cat 0-list_databases.sql | mysql -hlocalhost -uroot -p